Trump in final parting shot hits Venezuela with sanctions

 “The United States remains committed to targeting those enabling the Maduro regime’s abuse of Venezuela’s natural resources,” U.S. Treasury Secretary Steven T. Mnuchin said in a statement.

-The fresh sanctions target people and businesses linked with Alex Saab, a Colombian businessman who U.S. officials say is linked with Maduro.
+The fresh sanctions target people and businesses linked with Alex Saab, a Colombian businessman who U.S. officials say is a close associate of Maduro.
 Saab is jailed in the African nation of Cape Verde while fighting extradition to the U.S. to face corruption charges.

-The primary figures targeted by the sanctions are Alessandro Bazzoni, Francisco Javier D’Agostino Casado, Philipp Paul Vartan Apikian, Elemento Ltd., and Swissoil Trading SA (Swissoil).
+The primary figures targeted by the sanctions are Alessandro Bazzoni, Francisco Javier D’Agostino Casado, Philipp Paul Vartan Apikian, Elemento Ltd., and Swissoil Trading SA.

 Bazzoni, a London-based Italian commodities trader, declined a request by The Associated Press to comment.